aytog/Volume-Unit-Meter/readme.txt

-Provided in this repository is the code for a volume unit meter; which glows corresponding to the intensity of the sound.
+Provided in this repository is the code for a volume unit meter; which glows LEDs corresponding to the intensity of the sound.